We didn't have a clue what to name the show when we started recording,

 for us, this podcast is about hope for our future.

-and it’s about learning how to listen again, something our ancestors did well.
+It’s also about learning how to listen and have conversations again,

-The idea of integrating Indigenous knowledge into Western science has been around for a while now.
-It’s most grounded in the realms of ecology but has foundations in a much more holistic approach to understanding the world and our nature as humans.
-The idea of integration seems noble on the surface, but it lacks the depth required in order to understand that we don’t need integration.
+The idea of integrating Indigenous knowledge into Western science has been around for a while and seems noble on the surface, but it lacks the depth required to understand that we don’t need integration...

-Not the genocidal revolutions you hear about in history class, but a scientific revolution.
+No, not the genocidal revolutions you hear about in history class, but a scientific revolution.
 A revolution that involves learning how to learn and listening to all our relations.
-One that rekindles the humility that gave our ancestors the insights that guided them through the millennia to create cultures that honored responsibility.
-This kind of revolution is not just for humans but also our plant, animal, rock, and water relatives.
-It’s about saving the planet with Indigenous
+One that rekindles the humility that gave our ancestors the insights to honor ideas like responsibility and reciprocity.
+This kind of revolution is not just for humans but for our plant, animal, rock, and water relatives as well.